The 8 Ivy League Schools Have 8 Different AI Policies

 Methodology

 Each school is classified using GradPilot's L/D/E framework across three independent dimensions: Permission (L0-L4), Disclosure (D0-D3), and Enforcement (E0-E3).
-Data was collected from official admissions websites and application portals, with the most recent review completed February 2026.
+Data was collected from official admissions websites and application portals, with the most recent verification completed February 2026.